-LGBTI has become established as an acronym used to describe the diversity of sexual and gender minorities.
-The letters stand for Lesbian, Gay, Bi-sexual, Trans-gender and Inter-sex.
-There are also shorter and longer versions of the acronym

-The letters stand for Lesbian, Gay, BI-sexual, Trans-gender and Inter-sex.
-There are also shorter and longer versions of the acronym.

-This led to a follow up meeting in August 2016 of the Heads of Churches, Project Coordinators and General Secretaries of all the Councils of Churches in Southern Africa (FOCCISA), to discuss the topic "The role of the Churches in the context of marginalised groups such as LGBTI people".
+5 LGBTQI+ has become established as an acronym used to describe the diversity of sexual and gender minorities.
+The letters stand for Lesbian, Gay, Bi-sexual, Trans-gender, Queer and Inter-sex; the + recognises that there are also other people who do not conform but are not covered by the preceding categories.
+Shorter versions of the acronym are used but generally they intend to embrace fully the same groups of people.
+This led to a follow up meeting in August 2016 of the Heads of Churches, Project Coordinators and General Secretaries of all the Councils of Churches in Southern Africa (FOCCISA), to discuss the topic "The role of the Churches in the context of marginalised groups such as LGBTQI+ people".

-At this meeting, participants were exposed to a comprehensive overview of LGBTI issues from theological, ecclesiological, anthropological, historical and cultural perspectives.
-Representatives from the LGBTI community shared a paper on challenges that they face.
-At the end of the meeting, all the participants committed themselves to action and training that will capacitate FOCCISA members to speak out against discrimination and violence against LGBTI people in their respective countries.
+At this meeting, participants were exposed to a comprehensive overview of LGBTQI+ issues from theological, ecclesiological, anthropological, historical and cultural perspectives.6 Representatives from the LGBTQI+ community shared a paper on challenges that they face.
+At the end of the meeting, all the participants committed themselves to action and training that will capacitate FOCCISA members to speak out against discrimination and violence against LGBTQI+ people in their respective countries.